Matthias Hartmann

-Matthias Herbert Hartmann (* 21 March 1965 in Berlin’s Wilmersdorf district; † 26 August 2020 in Berlin) was a German Professor of Business Administration and the Dean of the Department of Economics and Law at the Hochschule für Technik und Wirtschaft Berlin (HTW – University of Applied Sciences).
+Matthias Herbert Hartmann (21 March 1965 – 26 August 2020) was a German Professor of Business Administration and the Dean of the Department of Economics and Law at the Hochschule für Technik und Wirtschaft Berlin (HTW – University of Applied Sciences).
 As an expert for innovation and technology management, he worked as a business consultant.
-In his function as staff officer of the reserves, he was a consultant in Germany’s Federal Ministry of Defense.
+In his function as staff officer of the reserves, he was a consultant in Germany's Federal Ministry of Defense.

 Life

-Matthias H. Hartmann grew up in Berlin’s Wilmersdorf district.
-He attended college-prep high school in Bavaria: from 1975 to 1984 at the Dominicus von Linprun Gymnasium in Viechtach.In 1984, he became a reserve officer in Germany’s armed forces, the Bundeswehr; trained as a combat and airborne engineer, later became a consultant for strategy and operations in the Federal Ministry of Defense; and finally, as Colonel of the Reserves, he served until his death as Department Head of the Bundeswehr’s Operations Command in Potsdam.
+Matthias H. Hartmann grew up in Berlin's Wilmersdorf district.
+He attended college-prep high school in Bavaria: from 1975 to 1984 at the Dominicus von Linprun Gymnasium in Viechtach.In 1984, he became a reserve officer in Germany's armed forces, the Bundeswehr; trained as a combat and airborne engineer, later became a consultant for strategy and operations in the Federal Ministry of Defense; and finally, as Colonel of the Reserves, he served until his death as Department Head of the Bundeswehr's Operations Command in Potsdam.

 From 1986 to 1991, he studied Business Administration at the University of Erlangen-Nuremberg, majoring in Business Informatics, Industrial Management, and Accounting and graduated with a Diploma in Business Administration.
-As Business Manager at the Chair for Industrial Management of the University of Erlangen-Nuremberg from 1992 to 1997, he was a doctoral candidate under Werner Pfeiffer, completing his doctorate with the title of Dr. rer. pol.
+As Business Manager at the chair for Industrial Management of the University of Erlangen-Nuremberg from 1992 to 1997, he was a doctoral candidate under Werner Pfeiffer, completing his doctorate with the title of Dr. rer. pol.